Successful Women at Advantage Bank

 Joining Advantage Bank as it begins celebrating its 100th year brings Tammy Jo Snyder back to her favorite part of the metro area during an exciting time.
 The family atmosphere at this locally owned bank is very comfortable, and she looks forward to adding her own warmth and passion for service to the long history of community support at Advantage Bank.

-The oldest family-held community bank in Eastern Oklahoma County has announced the promotion of Cindy Dilley to the position of Personal Banker, and Rebecca Harris as Assistant Branch Manager of its Midwest City bank location.
+The oldest family-held community bank in Eastern Oklahoma County has announced the promotion of Cindy Dilley to the position of Personal Banker.
 Dilley works at the Spencer bank location.

 Cindy Dilley joined Advantage Bank’s staff in October of 2011 as a teller.
 She was promoted to Lending Assistant in 2012 and has been cross-training in other departments.
 As a Personal Banker, Dilley has the knowledge and skills to assist the Spencer bank’s customers with most of their banking needs.
 She currently resides with her husband in Choctaw.

-Advantage Bank is celebrating one hundred years of service to Eastern Oklahoma County in 2014.
+Advantage Bank celebrated one hundred years of service to Eastern Oklahoma County in 2014.
 They have banking locations at NE 23rd and Midwest Boulevard in Spencer and just east of Post Road on SE 15th Street in Midwest City